3. Monolith as a subgraph

 Illustration of the monolith being turned into a subgraph as the first step of our migration plan.

-In the browser, let's get back to the we created in Apollo Studio.
-We'll see that the graph now has a label indicating that it's federated.
+In the browser, let's get back to the in Studio.
+We'll see a new label at the top indicating that it's federated, along with the specific federation version.

 Practice